Ed-Fi-Alliance-OSS/Ed-Fi-ODS-Docker/README.md

 # Ed-Fi-ODS-Docker
 This repository hosts the docker deployment source code for ODS/API

-For Setting up your Docker Environment refer to [Docker's setup page](https://docs.docker.com/get-started/#set-up-your-docker-environment).
+For Setting up your Docker Environment refer to [Setup Your Docker Environment](https://docs.docker.com/get-started/#set-up-your-docker-environment).

 ## Docker Compose